-If someone asks me whether Thanh Hoa is a great place to travel, it wouldn’t be an easy yes or no. For first-time travelers to Vietnam, Thanh Hoa is definitely NOT an option because it doesn’t have any major tourist site, except for the world heritage Ho Citadel which is promoted rather poorly.
+If someone asks me whether Thanh Hoa is a great place to travel, it wouldn’t be an easy yes or no. For first-time travellers to Vietnam, Thanh Hoa is NOT an option because it doesn’t have any major tourist site, except for the world heritage Ho Citadel which is promoted rather poorly.
 Thanh Hoa has a beach, but Sam Son is no way on par with other beaches and islands of the north.
 But if you are someone who has already seen most of Vietnam, Pu Luong is a perfect ‘off-the-beaten-track’ destination to explore.

 Pu Luong Nature Reserve is located in Ba Thuoc and Quan Hoa districts, on the northwest of Thanh Hoa province, Vietnam.
 Established in 1999, Pu Luong Nature Reserve played a key role in watershed protection of Ma river.
 The primitive forest in Pu Luong is categorized as seasonal tropical evergreen forest.
 Being located not far from Cuc Phuong National Park, the natural characteristics of Pu Luong are not too different than those of Cuc Phuong.
 Pu Luong also has a wide range of fauna diversity, both in quantity and in kinds with 598 species of animal, of which there are 130 species of vertebrates and 50 rare species.
 There are 158 butterfly species, 96 molluscum species on land, etc.

 There are two times that you can see the best of Pu Luong: from late May to early June and between September and October.